RetroDECK/RetroDECK/wiki-rtd/docs/wiki_controllers/controllers-nintendo.md

 <img src="../../wiki_images/controllers/switch-pro.jpg" width="350">

-### What are the Official - Switch Pro profile called?
+### What is the Official - Switch Pro RetroDECK profile called?

 - Switch Pro: `RetroDECK: Official Layout - Switch Pro`

-## Global Hotkeys: Nintendo Button Combos
+### Switch Pro - Global Hotkeys: Nintendo Button Combos

 The global hotkeys are activated by pressing the `SELECT`  button and holding it while pressing the corresponding other button input.
 What follows is a list of hotkeys: